Haoyu-Tan/ImageManipulation/README.md

 Lists of features with syntax:

--noise: add random noise to an image. `<factor>` should be a number from 0 to 1
+-noise: add random noise to an image. `<factor>` should be a number from 0 to 1.
+0 means no noise and 1 means a lot of noises

     -noise <factor>